m-lab/ndt-server/spec/ndt7-protocol.md

 - `num_bytes` (a `float64`) is the number of bytes sent (or received) since the beginning of the specific subtest;

-- `padding` is an _optional_ string containing random uppercase and/or lowercase letters that the sending party MAY choose to add to measurement messages to generate network load, as explained above.

 - `tcp_info` is an _optional_ JSON object only included in the measurement when it is possible to access `TCP_INFO` stats: